 Crocodiles in Costa Rica

-Where to see Crocodiles and Caimans in Costa Rica?
+Where to see Crocodiles and Caimans in Costa Rica

-The best spot in all Costa Rica to see Crocodiles is at the Tarcoles River Bridge.
-There you don’t just see a few Crocodiles it’s more like you see hundreds of them.
-Tarcoles is located towards Jaco on the Central Pacific side of Costa Rica.
-It isn’t a beautiful river but certainly is amazing to see the monsters below.
-Due to their tolerance of Saltwater Crocodiles are versatile for where they can live.
-They reside in rivers, swamps, lagoons, small islands, and have been known to come up onto the beach every now and again.
+- The best spot in all Costa Rica to see crocodiles is the Tarcoles River Bridge.
+Here you won’t just see a couple of crocodiles, but hundreds of them.
+Tarcoles river is located on the road towards Jaco on the Central Pacific side of Costa Rica.
+It isn’t a beautiful river but certainly it is amazing to see the monsters below.
+You can also take the famous Crocodile Man Tour on this river!

-Caimans are a little more picky about where they live.
-But some of the most popular spots to see these guys are in the Canals of Costa Rica.
+- Some of the most popular spots to see these caimans are in the canals of Costa Rica.
 Tortuguero is one of the most popular points to see them, they thrive within the Canal waters edge.
-Also, you can travel down towards the Sierpe Wetlands, where they thrive in the wetlands and canals.
+You can also travel down towards the Sierpe Wetlands, where they thrive in the wetlands and canals.